css4j/css4j/README.md

 - [Document Object Model (DOM)](https://dom.spec.whatwg.org/).
 - [CSS Object Model (CSSOM)](https://www.w3.org/TR/cssom-1/).

-If you want to build css4j from the code that is currently at the Git repositories, you need a JDK version 12 and a copy of the `css4j-dist` repository first, then run the `tree.sh` script (which requires `subversion`).
+If you want to build css4j from the code that is currently at the Git repositories, you need a JDK version 12 (or higher) and a copy of the `css4j-dist` repository first, then run the `tree.sh` script (which requires `subversion`).
 For example:
 ```
     git clone https://github.com/css4j/css4j-dist.git css4j-snapshot
     cd css4j-snapshot